KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 kali@kali:~/kali/packages/finalrecon$
 ```

 And now let's create the `watch` file.
 The purpose of the watch file is to provide instructions to find the latest upstream release online.
-In this particular case though, upstream didn't provide any tagged release yet, so we'll configure the watch file to track the latest Git commit on the main branch.
+In this particular case though, upstream didn't provide any tagged release yet, so we'll configure the watch file to track the latest Git commit on the main branch:

 ```console
 kali@kali:~/kali/packages/finalrecon$ vim debian/watch